-Incidentally, if you want something less compressing for your feet, we also have a guide to the best running socks, sport socks that provide less or no compression at all.
-Complete your running gear by getting the best running shoes (or the best women's running shoes, specifically), the best headphones for running and best running watch too.
-Or just have a gander.
-Up to you.
+If you want something less compressing for your feet, we also have a guide to the best running socks, sports socks that provide less or no compression at all.
+Complete your running gear by getting the best running shoes (or the best women's running shoes, specifically), the best headphones for running and the best running watch too.
+Or just have a gander, up to you.

 The best compression socks for running, in order of preference

 2XU have long been one of the leaders in compression gear.
 That’s because they pack an enormous amount into their products.
 With support specifically designed for plantar fascia, arch and ankle optimisation along with blister prevention, cushioning to support push off and heel impact as well as antibacterial and anti-odour technology, you can see why the Vectr Cushion socks are a great option if you want to tick all imaginable compression-related boxes.